 - 2,151 of the patients were originally diagnosed with hypertension (high blood pressure); all of the patients taking beta blockers, calcium channel blockers or diurectic medications to treat their hypertension and angina had to have their medication reduced to at least half their prescribed dosages.

-Here is a summary of the six health benefits of aloe vera juice for your heart based on the cited preliminary research reports:
+Here is a summary of the six health benefits of aloe vera juice for your heart based on the cited research reports:

 - Lowers LDL Cholesterol